michaelnisi/troubled/data/posts/2012/coffeescript.md

 JavaScript is the English of the web: *we use it because we use it.*

-My objections are merely practical concerns; I enjoy the elegance of CoffeeScript, and find it delightful that [Michael Ficarra](https://github.com/michaelficarra) secured [funding](http://www.kickstarter.com/projects/michaelficarra/make-a-better-coffeescript-compiler) to make a better compiler.
+My objections are merely based on practical concerns; I enjoy the elegance of CoffeeScript, and find it delightful that [Michael Ficarra](https://github.com/michaelficarra) secured [funding](http://www.kickstarter.com/projects/michaelficarra/make-a-better-coffeescript-compiler) to make a better compiler.
 Programming languages need independent influence from outside committees and corporations.
 We should be open to all language developments by independent parties.